Abraham Myerson

-Abraham Myerson (1881–1948) was a Lithuanian neurologist, psychiatrist, clinician, pathologist, and researcher.
+Abraham Myerson (1881–1948) was an American neurologist, psychiatrist, clinician, pathologist, and researcher.
 He had a special interest in the heredity of psychiatric and neurologic disease.

 Early life and education

-Myerson was born in Lithuania, the son of a Jewish school teacher.
+Myerson was born in Jonava (present-day Lithuania), the son of a Jewish school teacher.
 His father emigrated to the United States in 1885, and sent for his family in 1886, settling in New Britain, Connecticut.
 In 1892, the family moved to Boston, Massachusetts.
 He attended the Boston public schools, graduated from high school in 1898, and then worked for seven years to earn money to attend medical school.
 He attended the College of Physicians and Surgeons of Columbia University for one year and then left for financial reasons.
 He worked as a street car conductor for a year, and then returned to Columbia for his second year.
 He transferred to Tufts Medical School in Boston, and graduated in 1908 with a M.D.
 At Tufts, Myerson was a student of Dr. Morton Prince, and in his later years, Myerson held the chair in neurology which had been Prince’s.